jsplumb/jsplumb/README.md

 #### Events

 - The `manageElement` and `unmanageElement` events are no longer fired by the `JsPlumbInstance` class.
 These were undocumented anyway, but we're calling it out in case you have code that used them.

 - Added `drag:start`, `drag:move` and `drag:stop` events.
 These replace the `start`, `drag` and `stop` event handlers that used to be supported on individual `draggable(..)` method calls.

+- Binding to `mouseover` and `mouseout` on Endpoints and Connections is not supported.
+You now should bind to these events on a jsplumb instance instead:

+    - endpointMouseOver
+    - endpointMouseOut
+    - connectionMouseOver
+    - connectionMouseOut

 #### Behaviour